jobmhagama/bankApp/readme.md

 # This is banking application

-welcome to my first banking app
+welcome to my first bankin  first